 Transferable Chase Ultimate Rewards points are the currency earned from certain Chase cards:

 Even if a Hyatt stay is your goal, I suggest opening one of these cards before opening the World of Hyatt credit card due to the flexible redemption options you will have with Chase Ultimate Rewards points.
-Also, I suggest using a card that earns transferable Chase Ultimate Rewards points for everyday spending.
+Also, unless you’re working on a minimum spending requirement for a newly opened credit card, I suggest using a card that earns transferable Chase Ultimate Rewards points for everyday spending.
 While the World of Hyatt credit card from Chase is great for benefits, if you use only a World of Hyatt card, you only earn Hyatt points.
 Your redemption options are limited to those of the World of Hyatt program.
 But if you use a card that earns transferable Chase Ultimate Rewards points, you have multiple redemption options.

 The Chase Sapphire Preferred card has a welcome bonus of 80,000 Chase Ultimate Rewards points.

 Current offer: Earn 80,000 Chase Ultimate Rewards points after spending $4,000 in the first 3 months.
 Earn 2 points per dollar on travel and dining, and 1 point per dollar on all other purchases.
 The annual fee is $95, but the welcome offer alone is worth at least $1,000 in travel.
-You can find 25 great ways to redeem some of the bonus points here.
+You can find 37 great ways to redeem some of the bonus points here.

 There are many redemption options with Ultimate Rewards points.
 The two options that I use most are: